eTokenWorld/eTokenWorld/README.md

 **Project:** eToken.World Project
 **Base:** Singapore

-eTokenWorld is being developed as part of a broader long-range digital infrastructure direction powered by QoreMesh OS.
+eTokenWorld is being developed as part of a broader long-range infrastructure direction powered by QoreMesh OS.

 ---